RadoBoiii/RadoBoiii/README.md

 👨‍💻 Hey, I'm Rishabh Shinde!

   Turning curiosity into impactful AI and full-stack solutions.
   I'm a Software Engineer and AI enthusiast with a Master’s in Computer Science from USC (GPA 3.84).
 Passionate about AI, machine learning, and geospatial technologies, I build scalable systems that optimize performance and enhance user experiences.
 As a freelancer at Sim Studios and a Headstarter resident, I contribute to open-source projects like Puter and Sim Studio, driving innovation in AI and cloud workflows.
-Let’s shape the future with code!
+Let’s shape the future with code! i enjoy the startup culture and am looking for opportunities to contribute to more startups